-For two years now, and with brilliant support from guests and owners, we’ve been working with the Pole Pole Foundation (POPOF), an award winning NGO working in the D R Congo (Pole Pole Foundation UK is a UK Registered Charity Number 1173386).
+For two years now we’ve been working with the Pole Pole Foundation (POPOF), an award-winning NGO working in the D R Congo (Pole Pole Foundation UK is a UK Registered Charity Number 1173386).
 Pronounced “polay polay” the name means “slowly slowly” in Swahili — which reflects the NGO’s philosophy of working with the gain of local community and culture, instigating really effective long-term change — for the environment as well as for the people who depend on it for their livelihoods.
-Since being introduced to POPOF by one of our lovely retreat owners Nikki Jones (also a UK Director of the charity) we’ve not only been able to support the tree planting, but have also been able to enjoy sharing stories and happiness on Facebook — it’s a partnership that we cherish, and are proud to shout about.
+Since being introduced to POPOF by one of our lovely retreat owners Nikki Jones (also a UK Trustee of the charity) we’ve not only been able to support the tree planting, but have also been able to enjoy sharing stories and happiness on Facebook — it’s a partnership that we cherish, and are proud to shout about.
 So now is a good time to share more about the POPOF story.
 The following is taken from an article in the excellent Geographical Magazine and details why POPOF and its founder, John Kahekwa are such unsung heroes…

 John Kahekwa is the founder and general manager of the Pole Pole Foundation (POPOF), a Congolese run conservation NGO which works to protect the critically endangered Grauer’s gorillas and their habitat in Kahuzi-Biega National Park (KBNP), and to support the sustainable development of surrounding communities.
 ‘The problem is that those with guns who destroy the environment get rich, while we who protect the environment remain poor.’
 These words from John Kahekwa, the winner of the 2016 Tusk Prince William Lifetime Award for conservation in Africa, sum up the challenges of protecting endangered species in the Democratic Republic of Congo (DRC).